futurice/vor/vor-arduino/examples/sensor/README.md

 virtual int peek();
 ```

-Function for getting the last read digital or analog input value.
+A function for getting the last read digital or analog input value.

 Returns:
 - either digital (HIGH or LOW) or analog (0 - 1023 in case of 10-bit resolution) input value